OxygenGroupBE/AIHackathon2024/CoPilotReminder/readme.md

 ##What solution does your team propose?

 Provide a high-level overview of your project’s solution including:
-* Name for the solution
+* Name for the solution :
---- CopilotReminder
+CopilotReminder

-* Industry / target market
+* Industry / target market :
---- accounting department
+accounting department

-* Main features
+* Main features :
-#Generate a reminder text based on the customer language and the level of severity.
+Generate a reminder text based on the customer language and change level of severity
---- levels:
+levels:
---- first: generates a polite reminder text
+first: generates a polite reminder text
---- second: generates a stronger reminder text
+second: generates a stronger reminder text
---- last: generates a text with legal clause
+last: generates a text with legal clause

-* Benefits
+* Benefits :
---- You get a draft in a language you don't need to fully understand.
+You get a draft in a language you don't need to fully understand.

 * Technical requirements
 * Go to market strategy